Narrative & Nostalgia: The Crusades & American Civil War

 Michel-Rolph Trouillot closed his 1995 Silencing the Past by reminding us that “History doesn’t belong only to its narrators, professional or amateur.
 While some of us debate what history is or was, others take it in their own hands.”
 This is nowhere more true than in two historical periods seldom in conversation - the medieval phenomenon called the “Crusades,” and the 19th-century American Civil War.
 Scholars here seek to clarify these periods among themselves, while popular audiences voraciously consume these and other retellings of the past, and others on the political left and right “take it in their own hands” by toppling monuments or explicitly evoking these periods as direct predecessors of their own.

-To spur further conversation across specializations and disciplines, to compare the utility of certain methodologies and approaches, and to consider these periods’ appropriation into modern politics, Virginia Tech invites paper proposals for a conference to be held at the Hotel Roanoke in Roanoke, VA on March 29-30, 2019.
+To spur further conversation across specializations and disciplines, to compare the utility of certain methodologies and approaches, and to consider these periods’ appropriation into modern politics, Virginia Tech will host a conference at the Hotel Roanoke in Roanoke, VA on March 29-30, 2019.

 Keynote -- Prof. Matthew X. Vernon, (UC-Davis) author The Black Middle Ages: Race and the Construction of the Middle Ages (Palgrave, 2018)